telerik/ajax-docs/general-information/using-jquery/jquery-intellisense.md

 </Scripts>
 ````

-## jQuery IntelliSense in VS 2008 using Telerik® UI for ASP.NET Ajax Q1 2011 or later
+## jQuery IntelliSense in VS 2008 using Telerik® UI for ASP.NET AJAX Q1 2011 or later

-Since the Q1 2011 release of Telerik® UI for ASP.NET Ajax, jQuery IntelliSense does not work with the scripts embedded in the Telerik.Web.UI.dll.
+Since the Q1 2011 release of Telerik® UI for ASP.NET AJAX, jQuery IntelliSense does not work with the scripts embedded in the Telerik.Web.UI.dll.
 The relevant jQuery scripts can be referenced as external files similarly to the following:

 ````ASP.NET
 <asp:ScriptManager ID="ScriptManager1" runat="server">